 - 4. Pressure or leak tests must be conducted from a safe distance with positive control of personnel access. - 5.
 All uninvolved persons will be removed from the test area and barricades installed. - 6.
-Personnel exclusion zones for pneumatic leak testing are based on the contained energy of the system in accordance with ASME PCC-2, Article 5.1 Mandatory Appendix II and III or equivalent.

-NOTE: Pneumatic tests above 1000 lb.-ft. stored energy requires CPSO/DCPSO review and approval of exclusion zone.
-Pneumatic tests below 1000 lb.-ft. stored energy do not require additional approval.

-NOTE: For piping systems the volume of the stored energy calculation is based on a length of 8 (confirm value in AMSE PCC-2, Article 5.1) pipe diameter.
+Personnel exclusion zones for pneumatic leak testing are based on the contained energy of the system in accordance with ASME PCC-2 (or latest revision), Mandatory Appendix 501-II and -III or equivalent. - a.
+Pneumatic tests above 1000 ft-lb stored energy requires CPSO/DCPSO review and approval of exclusion zone.
+Pneumatic tests below 1000 ft-lb stored energy do not require additional approval. - b.
+For piping systems, the volume for the stored energy calculation is based on a length of 8 pipe diameters per ASME PCC-2, Mandatory Appendix 501-II. - c.
+If the piping test boundary is less than 8 pipe diameters away from a boiler or pressure vessel, the entire volume of the boiler or pressure vessel shall be included in the exclusion zone evaluation. - d.
+If allowed by the COR or Design Basis, it is recommended to isolate boilers and vessels from piping during piping leak tests to avoid considering the concentrated stored energy of that equipment in exclusion zone evaluations.

-- 7. Personnel, including personnel performing the test, are not allowed in the exclusion area while the pressure test or leak test is pressurizing or while the test pressure is being held.
-Entry into the exclusion zone for examination is only allowed after the hold period, and the pressure must be reduced to the design pressure when allowed by the COR. - 8.
+- e.
+Where the test pressure of the piping exceeds the vessel test pressure, and it is not considered practicable to isolate the piping from the vessel, the piping and the vessel may be tested together at the vessel test pressure. - 7.
+Personnel, including personnel performing the test, are not allowed in the exclusion area while the pressure test or leak test is pressurizing or while the test pressure is being held.
+Entry into the exclusion zone for examination is only allowed after the hold period, and the pressure must be reduced to the design pressure when allowed by the Design Basis. - 8.
 Pressure or leak testing shall not be performed when metal temperatures are near the ductile-brittle transition temperature, as that may lead to brittle fracture. - 9.
-Hydrostatic or pneumatic testing media may not contain radioactive nuclide materials to prevent inadvertent release. - 10.
-Pressure or leak testing may not be performed with cryogenic, flammable, Category M (toxic), corrosive, pyrophoric, oxygen or strong oxidizers, steam, radioactive, or radioactive liquid waste fluids.

-- 11. Hydrostatic tests shall be performed with water.
+New or modified hydrostatic or pneumatic testing media shall not contain radioactive nuclide materials to prevent inadvertent release. - Note: For connections to existing systems contaminated with radiological materials see 10.3.C, Modifications to Radiological Contaminated Existing Systems. - 11.
+Pressure or leak testing may not be performed with cryogenic, flammable, Category M (toxic), corrosive, pyrophoric, oxygen or strong oxidizers, steam, radioactive, or radioactive liquid waste fluids. - 12.
+Hydrostatic tests shall be performed with water.
 If water is not suitable (could freeze, or cause adverse effects to piping or process), another suitable non-toxic liquid may be used.
-Considerations shall be made for the disposal of any testing fluid. - 12.
-Pneumatic tests shall be performed with air or other inert gases except when permitted otherwise by design. - 13.
-Initial service leak tests are permitted for ASME B31.3, ASME B31.9, and B31.3/B31.9 NASME equivalency design basis pressure systems when they meet the prerequisites for this testing method (e.g., must be Category D fluid to qualify for B31.3 initial service leak test). - 14.
+Considerations shall be made for the disposal of any testing fluid. - 13.
+A minimum of ten (10) foot of water head will be used as the leak testing pressure for Radioactive Liquid Waste lines. - 14.
+Pneumatic tests shall be performed with air or other inert gases except when permitted otherwise by design. - 15.
+Initial service leak tests are permitted for ASME B31.3, ASME B31.9, and B31.3/B31.9 NASME equivalency design basis pressure systems when they meet the prerequisites for this testing method (e.g., must be Category D fluid to qualify for B31.3 initial service leak test). - 16.
 Test instrumentation used to meet the pressure and leak testing requirements of this document must be calibrated as required by P330-2, Control and Calibration of Measuring and Test Equipment (M&TE).